 In December 2012, we entered into a Relationship Agreement with Intrexon (the "Relationship Agreement"), which sets forth certain matters relating to Intrexon's relationship with us as a major stockholder.
-The Relationship Agreement was entered into in connection with the acquisition in October 2012 by Intrexon of shares of our common stock constituting 47.56% of our outstanding share capital from Linnaeus Capital Partners B.V. and Tethys, our former major stockholders.
+The Relationship Agreement was entered into in connection with the acquisition in October 2012 by Intrexon of shares of our common stock constituting 47.56% of our outstanding share capital from Linnaeus Capital Partners B.V. and Tethys Aquaculture Canada, Inc. (doing business as the Center for Aquaculture Technology Canada), our former major stockholders.

 Pursuant to the Relationship Agreement, we agreed to increase the size of our Board of Directors from three members to six members and to appoint three nominees of Intrexon ("Intrexon Nominees") as directors with terms expiring at the annual meeting of stockholders held on July 10, 2013.
 Intrexon nominated Messrs.
 Thomas Barton, Thomas Kasser, and James Turk to serve as directors.
 Each was appointed to our Board of Directors on February 14, 2013.
 In addition, we agreed that, so long as the Relationship Agreement remains in effect and Intrexon and its affiliates together control 25% or more of the voting rights exercisable at meetings of our stockholders, we will (a) nominate such number of Intrexon Nominees as may be designated by Intrexon for election to our Board of Directors at each annual meeting of our stockholders so that Intrexon will have representation on our Board of Directors proportional to Intrexon's percentage shareholding, rounded up to the nearest whole person, and (b) recommend that stockholders vote to elect such Intrexon Nominees at the next annual meeting of stockholders occurring after the date of nomination.
 Subsequent to entering into the Relationship Agreement, we increased the size of our Board of Directors from six members to seven members, and Intrexon nominated Mr. Sterling to fill the Board vacancy.
 Mr. Sterling was appointed to our Board of Directors on September 13, 2013.
 On May 30, 2014, Mr. Barton resigned as a director, and Intrexon nominated Ms. St.Clare to serve as a director.
-Our Board of Directors approved and appointed Ms. St.Clare to the Board of Directors on

-May 30, 2014.
+Our Board of Directors approved and appointed Ms. St.Clare to the Board of Directors on May 30, 2014.
 On October 27, 2015, Mr. Kasser resigned as a director, and Intrexon nominated Mr. Bobo to serve as a director.
+Our Board of Directors approved and appointed Mr. Bobo to serve as a director.
+Our Board of Directors approved and appointed Mr. Bobo to serve as a director.
+Our Board of Directors approved and appointed Mr. Bobo to serve as a director.
 Our Board of Directors approved and appointed Mr. Bobo to the Board of Directors on October 27, 2015.